 Centre For Internet Security (CIS) - The CIS is a non-profit organization with the mandate to make the internet safe by providing security controls and benchmarks.
 The CIS has produced security benchmarks for the major cloud service providers.

 Why is Cloud Compliance Important?

-Several recent factors have caused a rapid migration to the public cloud, including COVID 19 pandemic, the need for agility, and the desire to gain competitive advantages.
+Several recent factors have caused a rapid migration to the public cloud, including the COVID-19 pandemic, the need for agility, and the desire to gain competitive advantages.
 However, while cloud adoption is quickly achieved via automation, preventing violations of compliance benchmarks is challenging.

 Shared responsibility model - The public cloud services providers utilize a model in which security is shared between them (providers) and cloud users.
-In this model, the cloud provider is responsible for securing the underlying hardware and some foundational components such as virtualization layers.
-On the other hand, customers are to take care of the logical security aspects such as the virtual firewalls, object storage, databases, etc. Unfortunately, not all customers understand this sharing formula, this often leads to unintentional exposure of security gaps.
+In this model, the cloud provider is responsible for securing the underlying hardware and some foundational components, such as virtualization layers.
+On the other hand, customers must take care of logical security aspects such as virtual firewalls, object storage, databases, etc. Unfortunately, not all customers understand this sharing formula; this often leads to unintentional exposure of security gaps.
 On the flip side, attackers have also identified these lapses and constantly scan cloud interfaces to identify and exploit unprotected cloud resources.

-Adherence To Regulatory Requirements - Violations to regulatory requirements incur massive fines.
+Adherence To Regulatory Requirements - Violations of regulatory requirements incur massive fines.
 It could often have negative consequences on the reputation of defaulting enterprises.

 Gain Trust From Customers - Most customers want to engage in only businesses with certain compliance levels.
 Therefore, this measure is often necessary as it demonstrates the effort invested in ensuring secure cloud postures.